icyphox/site/pages/uses.md

 ## hardware

 **HP Envy 13 (2017)**: 13.3" FHD, i5 8250u, 8GB RAM, 256GB SSD.
 This is
 my primary computing device.
-A comfy machine, fairly future-proof machine that happens to support Linux/BSD incredibly well out-of-the-box.
+A comfy, fairly future-proof machine that happens to support Linux/BSD incredibly well out-of-the-box.

 **MacBook Pro 13" (2020)**: i5, 16GB RAM, 512GB SSD.
 My work machine.
 Not
 a huge fan of macOS, but hey -- it could be worse.